piusmwilson/writing/Systems Thinking/systems.md

 Supra Definition: (adv.)
 Over; above; before; also, beyond; besides; -- much used as a prefix.

 Content
+Systems
+The Hierarchy of Systems
 Characteristics of a suprasystem
+Introduction to Complex Systems
+Understanding Suprasystems
 Examples of suprasystems
 1- Business suprasystem
 2- Continental suprasystem
 3- Technological suprasystem
 4- Human anatomical suprasystem
 5- The solar system
+6- Social Systems
 Reference

 ## Systems